it985/my-stars/README.md

 *   [umijs/umi](https://github.com/umijs/umi) - A framework in react community ✨

+*   [nuxt/nuxt](https://github.com/nuxt/nuxt) - Nuxt is an intuitive and extendable way to create type-safe, performant and production-grade full-stack web apps and websites with Vue 3.

 *   [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.

 *   [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.